 Alabama Non-Disclosure Agreement

-The Alabama Non-Disclosure Agreement (NDA) is a document that imposes a legal requirement on an individual to keep a company’s confidential secrets to themselves.
+The Alabama Non-Disclosure Agreement (NDA) is a contract that imposes a legal requirement on an individual to keep a company’s confidential secrets to themselves.
 The document is frequently used in situations involving potential mergers.
 It is also useful in cases where a company will be exposing information that could be damaging if put in the wrong hands.
-If a breach of contract occurs, an NDA allows the company to take one of several legal actions, with the most popular being to sue for damages.
+If a breach of contract occurs, an NDA allows the company to take one of several legal actions, with the most popular being to sue for reparation (damages).

 What Constitutes a Trade Secret?